cusano-a/Car_WebData_Analysis/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/)

-# A Car Web Data Project
+# A Cars Web Data Project

 This is a personal project about the used cars market in Italy.
+Its content is for **educational purposes only**.

 The data were collected from December 2022 to March 2023 from a large European online car market.
 However only offers from Italy were collected.